wuga214/PULLREQUEST_rddlsim/README.md

 ### Progress
 1. Data Extraction from RDDL is functional
 2. Domain Reservoir is function
+3. Policy for Reservoir(Done)

 ### TODO
-1. Policy for Reservoir
-2. Domain Description for Inventory control and power gen
+1. Domain Description for Inventory control and power gen

 ### New Helper Class
 ./run rddl.Help